saramagdits/saramagdits/web/modules/custom/family/README.md

 See: https://www.drupal.org/node/895232 for further information.

 You'll want to reorder your user roles so that 'family' is above 'authenticated'.

+## UNINSTALLATION

+Users with the family role will be bumped back down to authenticated.

 ## CONFIGURATION
 - Configuration step #1